me-ai/HomeApp/README.md

 ```
 ### DeviceHistory
 /device-history/
-*example*
+- *Note device_id id is device.id as foregin key will return all activity for device*
-*Note device_id id is device.id as foregin key will return all activity for device*
+- *example*
 ```
 {
     "id": 4,